Policies and Guidelines

 - GSTR 110: First regular term.

 - GSTR 210: Second regular term, unless student is enrolled in GST 150 or ENG 104, in which case, the student may elect to delay GSTR 210 until their third term.
-Prerequisite: GSTR 110.
+Prerequisite: GSTR 110 (or waiver).

 - GSTR 310: Third through seventh regular term.
 Students should be encouraged to take in their third or fourth semesters, and strongly encouraged not to put this off until their senior year.
-Prerequisites: GSTR 110 and GSTR 210
+Prerequisites: GSTR 210 and sophomore standing.

 - GSTR 332: Third through seventh regular term.
 Students should be strongly encouraged not to put this off until their senior year.
-Prerequisites: GSTR 110, GSTR 210, and PRQ.
+Prerequisites: Practical Reasoning with Quantitative Emphasis (PRQ) and sophomore standing.

 Decisions about summer classes are not made until February.
 Students should be encouraged to take their core classes in the regular semester.